spyder-ide/spyder-docs/doc/installation.rst

 This is the easiest way to install Spyder for any of our supported platforms, and the way we recommend to avoid unexpected issues we aren't able to help you with.
 If in doubt, you should install via this method; it generally has the least likelihood of potential pitfalls for non-experts, and we may be able to provide limited assistance if you do run into trouble.

+To run Spyder after installing it with Anaconda, the recommended method on Windows is to launch it via the Start menu shortcut.
+On other platforms, open Anaconda Navigator, scroll to Spyder under ``Home``, and click ``Launch``.
+If Spyder does not launch via this method or you prefer to use the command line, open Anaconda Prompt (Windows) or your terminal (other platforms), type ``conda activate base`` then ``spyder``.

 ===========================================